scottdaniel/bacphene/README.md

 #> [1] "obligate anaerobe"
 ```

 In bacdive.org there is also information on antibiotic sensistivey / resistance.
 We can query that with two functions.
-We will have to load different examples here because Bacteroides xylanisolven does not have antibiotic data.
+We will have to load different examples here because Bacteroides xylanisolvens does not have antibiotic data.

 ``` r